sassoftware/viya-ark/playbooks/deployment-report/README.md

 * A listing of all system services delivered by SAS and each service's attributes

-The deployment report playbook does not make any changes to the hosts in the provided inventory file, unless that host is also the Ansible controller, where the YAML-formatted data file and static web-page are written to disk.
+The deployment report playbook does not make any changes to the hosts in the provided inventory file, unless that host is also the Ansible controller, where the YAML-formatted data file and static web page are written to disk.

 The output files written to the `sas_viya_playbook/` are:
 * viya_deployment_report_data_*\<timestamp\>*.yml
 * viya_deployment_report_*\<timestamp\>*.html

-## Prerequisites for running the Deployment Report Playbook
+## Prerequisites for Running the Deployment Report Playbook
 * Install a supported version of Ansible.
 * Install SAS Viya software using the SAS-provided `sas_viya_playbook`.
 * Obtain a local copy of the inventory file used when deploying the SAS Viya software.
 * Verify that the user has sudoers privileges.
+* Connectivity to sas.com (for the Hotfix Report Only)

 ## Running the Playbook
 To run the playbook, execute the following command: